 PEACEKEEPING REQUIRES SERVICE AND SACRIFICE

 Since 1948, when UN Peacekeeping operations began, more than 3,654 UN Peacekeepers have lost their lives in the service of peace.
-In 2017 alone, 110 UN Peacekeepers were killed promoting global peace and security.
+In 2018, 98 UN Peacekeepers were killed promoting global peace and security.
 In December 2017, UN Peacekeepers faced the largest attack on their forces killing 15 and wounding over 40 peacekeepers.
 UN Peacekeepers are deployed in dangerous places working to protect and support some of the most vulnerable populations in the world.

 UN PEACEKEEPING IS EVOLVING

-MINUJUSTH is a new configuration of only a police and civilian mission helping to sustain the gains of MINUSTAH with a smaller footprint.
-In 2018, the mission in Liberia, (UNMIL) is expected to close at the end of March.
+MINUJUSTH is a new configuration of only a police and civilian mission helping to sustain the gains of the previous mission with a smaller footprint.
+These important milestones represent how UN Peacekeeping is evolving for the next 70 years.